 • Elementary Particle Physics (Theoretical)

 Matter can be divided into molecules, atoms and nuclei, with the smallest constituent elements that they can be divided into being called the elementary particles.
-Elementary particle physics is concerned with understanding the properties of these elementary particles and the active roles they played in the physics of the early universe.
+Based on quantum field theory and relativity theory, we seek to understand the properties of elementary particles, as well as the physics of the early universe where they were generated and vigorously and repeatedly interacted.

 Abe Research Group / Sawado Research Group